What is Malvertising?

-Result: This was easy for bad actors to get around because the offline environment was not representative of real users and is easy to circumvent.
+Result: This was easy for attackers to get around because the offline environment was not representative of real users and is easy to circumvent.

 This led to the next generation of malvertising prevention - URL blocklisting.
 Blocklisting is essentially the compilation of suspicious URLs that bad actors have been using and have been identified as malicious and blocked from reentry.

 Result: While a widely used solution to this day, blocklisting is only as effective as the list itself.
-Rather than identifying and preventing malicious ads in real-time, blocklisting involves using a sandbox, or an isolated virtual environment, to notice a bad actor and put them on the blocklist in order to block the next one that tries to get on the site.
+Rather than identifying and preventing malicious code in real-time, blocklisting involves using a sandbox, or an isolated virtual environment, to notice attackers and put them on the blocklist in order to block the next one that tries to get on the site.